Overview

 Cervical cancer staging with a cystoscopy

-When a cervical cancer starts to spread it is most likely to affect the parts of the body close to where the cancer has started.
-So for cancer of the cervix, it is important to check the bladder, bowel, vagina and the womb for any signs of cancer.
+Cervical cancer is a type of cancer in the lower part of the womb.
+When this cancer starts to spread, it is most likely to affect the parts of the body close to where the cancer has started.
+So, for cancer of the cervix, it is important to check the bladder, bowel, vagina and the womb for any signs of cancer.

 We will examine you while you are under general anaesthetic using a fine tube with a camera on the end.
 This procedure is called examination under anaesthetic (EUA) and cystoscopy.